nicobenz/GameStudies-ActionRequests/README.md

 Austin established the idea of speech acts in his work *How to do Things with Words?* in 1962.
 The basic principle of a speech act is, that linguistic utterances can be considered actions and have the ability to e.g. assert truth or change reality.
 He distinguishes three main types of speech acts:
-1. Locutionary acts:
+1. Locutionary act:
     - used for expression of thoughts
     - sentence elements have their regular meaning
     - e.g. *I like ducks.*
-2. Illocutionary acts:
+2. Illocutionary act:
     - core of Austin's theory
     - reveal an intention behind an utterance
     - has subtypes: